seangoodvibes/DelugeDocs/docs/documentation/sequencer/note/note.md

 #### Adjusting the position of all notes in a clip horizontally

-Press (SCROLL▼▲) + Turn (SCROLL◄►) control to adjust the clip note events i.e. notes and automation horizontally across the grid.
+1. Press (SCROLL▼▲) + Turn (SCROLL◄►) control to adjust the clip note events i.e. notes and automation move horizontally across the grid.
     - The note events will move 1 step incrementally across the horizontal grid.
 The steps are based on the zoom level.
     - Note events which scroll off the edge left or right will wrap back onto the grid from the opposite side.
+    - Placeholder: talk about how you can disable moving automation in clip view.

 #### Adjusting the position of all notes in a note row horizontally

-Insert instructions
+1. Hold [ÂUDITION PAD] + Press and turn (SCROLL◄►) to adjust the note row events i.e. notes in a specific row move horizontally across the grid.

 #### Quantizing / Humanizing Instrument Clip Rows